Pets with Cancer

 Each of our pets received a cancer diagnosis, followed by treatment.
 Initially, we all faced the same questions: What should I do?
 Will treatment hurt my pet?
 Will my pet receive caring treatment at a teaching facility or will he be a research subject?
 What will my pet's quality of life be?
 We each gathered information from written materials from VHUP and other sources, conversations with the veterinarians, internet searches, and other owners whose pets had cancer.
 We hope that by sharing our experiences, Pets With Cancer Lifeline can be another such source.

 What should you do?
 Only you can answer that question.
 But we can tell you that most of our pets have done well in treatment, with good to excellent quality of life and generally minimal side effects.
-We know that VHUP's Oncology Service provides exceptional treatment.
-And, as Diane writes, we know "they truly care about each and every patient."

-* * * * * *
+* * * * * * * * * *